rzeldent/esp32cam-ready/README.md

 ESP32cam-ready combines multiple projects to have an out-the-box solution to use the Chinese (7 Euro!) esp32cam modules.
 ![ESP32CAM module](assets/ESP32-CAM.jpg)

+Flashing this software in esp32cam will make the esp32cam an internet accessible webserver with streaming data from the camera.
+Additionally this software hosts an RTSP server, that can be used to connect with standard video applications that use RTSP (for example VLC).
+Easy installation: Flash, provision and connect!

 ## Required

 - ESP32 Cam module